AnotherSadGit/mslearn-interact-with-data-blazor-web-apps/README_BlazorNotes/README_BlazorNotes_FormValidation.md

 Declarative validation
 ----------------------
 Via:
 * Data annotations: Against each Model property.
-For in dicating if a property is required, what the valid data range is and the data format.
+For indicating if a property is required, what the valid data range is and the data format.
 * DataAnnotationsValidator component within the EditForm component: Checks entered values against Model data annotations.
 * ValidationSummary component: Displays summary of all validation messages for submitted form.
 * ValidationMessage component: Displays validation message for specific Model property.